 If you don’t have a car, the fastest and cheapest way to get from Nice to Torino is by Flixbus.
 It costs €9 and takes 3 hours 45 minutes.
 Eurolines buses also make the journey but cost far more (around €35-45).
-Taking the train is longer at 5 hours 25 minutes, can involve a change, and is even more expensive, so don’t bother.
+The Nice to Turin train is longer at 5 hours 25 minutes, can involve a change, and is more expensive, so why bother?

 From Milan, Flixbus takes 2 hours and costs €7.
-The train is your better bet for this route.
-It usually takes 50 minutes and will cost just a few Euros more than the bus — anywhere from €10-25 depending when you book and when you travel.
+The Milan to Turin train is your better bet for this route.
+Trains from Milan to Turin usually take 50 minutes and cost just a few Euros more than the bus — anywhere from €10-25 depending when you book and when you travel.

 From Genoa to Torino